1) Studying the expression and regulation of transcription factor genes and signaling processes involved in craniofacial/tooth development

 2) The molecular basis of selected human genetic disorders

 We are using mouse models to help understand the genes involved in many human genetic disorders.
-A couple examples are Axenfeld-Rieger syndrome (ARS), where mutations in the transcription factor Pitx2 have been associated with ARS, and DiGeorge syndrome (DGS), associated with Tbx1 mutations.
+A couple examples are Axenfeld-Rieger syndrome (ARS), where mutations in the transcription factor Pitx2 have been associated with ARS, and DiGeorge syndrome (DGS), associated with Tbx1 mutations, and Wolf–Hirschhorn syndrome (WHS), associated with mutations in Whsc1.
+We continue to work with collaborators to find new genes involved in disease.

 3) The role of stem cells and microRNAs in regulating craniofacial and regenerative medicine.